 Over 1000 delegates attend this annual conference each year, which will include a range of active learning modules, workshops, sessions, short paper presentations and CPR workshops to assist GPs to fulfill their QI&CPD requirements.

 When: 9-11 October

 50 Shades of Pain Conference 3-5 December: Save the date

 The 50 Shades of Pain Conference will be held 3-5 December 2014 in Brisbane.
 Hosted by the Australian Pain Management Association and Palliative Care Queensland, it will focus on advanced clinical issues in palliative care and pain management.
 For specialist palliative and pain management doctors, nurses, allied health practitioners, educators and volunteers from across Australia.

-For details or sponsorship opportunities contact: John-Paul Kristensen on 07 3256 2486 or download the flyer
+For details or sponsorship opportunities contact: John-Paul Kristensen on 07 3256 2486 You can also download the flyer.

 If your organisation cares about people in pain and wants to make a difference, please consider becoming a member of Painaustralia.